laravel/homestead/.github/ISSUE_TEMPLATE.md

 Run `vagrant -v` to show the version.

 ### Provider & Provider version
-The version of Virtualbox or VMWare
+The version of Virtualbox or VMWare.
+Please make sure you are using the latest version.

 ### Host operating system
 This is the operating system that you run locally.